Arthon83/Car-price-prediction/README.md

 ## Problem Statement

 Approximately 600 000 used cars change owner for a year in Hungary.
 Most of people hard to define how much their car price.
-Sometimes looking for car same condition like their or ask some proffesional car dealer for this.
+Sometimes looking for car in same condition or ask some professional car dealer.
     In my project I try to find soulution with machine learning tools.